 And each hand-crafted Bunnycake comes with the story of how Bunnycakes came to be and insight into how to work with and use them as reminding factors on your mental health journey.

 As I told my students when I taught high school English, everyone is suffering, and we have no idea what anyone else’s life is like.
 Because of this, no one has the right to cause more suffering.
-The Companions are my way of reaching out and alleviating as much suffering as I can.
+The Bunnycakes are my way of reaching out and alleviating as much suffering as I can.

 I see you, and I know it’s hard.